 Effective Diagnosis And Treatment Of HPV

 The Center for Women’s Health is known in the Kansas City metro area for innovative treatment methods.
-Because of clinical research affiliations with major pharmaceutical companies, Drs.
-Nauser and Fowler have access to new developments that are not yet widely available. they has been involved in the study of human papillomavirus and are dedicated to alerting women to its danger.
+Because of clinical research affiliations with major pharmaceutical companies, Dr. Nauser has access to new developments that are not yet widely available. they has been involved in the study of human papillomavirus and are dedicated to alerting women to its danger.

 The office is equipped with the latest colposcopy equipment, as well as in-office laser and LEEP surgery.
 The staff is especially sensitive to the needs of women with HPV and provides the compassionate care our patients need to fully recover..